About Us – Toorak Burnside Bowling

 Club Trading Hours

-Under the Liquor Licencing Act it is an offence for members and/or visitors to bring alcohol on to these premises for private consumption.
+Under the Liquor Licencing Act it is an offence for members and/or visitors to bring alcohol on to the premises for private consumption.

 Private functions are exempt from this clause in the Act due to the requirement of a special ‘one off’ licence for each function which may include the supply of alcohol of choice and consequently attracts a corkage fee.